 Private cloud or cloud-enabled infrastructure accounted for a little over a third of the total.
-Servers, OS, storage, networking and virtualisation software combined accounted for 96% of the data centre infrastructure market, with the balance comprising network security and management software.
+Servers, OS, storage, networking and virtualisation software combined accounted for 96% of the data center infrastructure market, with the balance comprising network security and management software.

-“Cloud service revenues continue to grow by almost 50% per year, enterprise SaaS revenues are growing by 30%, search/social networking revenues are growing by almost 25%, and e-commerce revenues are growing by over 30%, all of which are helping to drive big increases in spending on public cloud infrastructure,” says Synergy Research Group chief analyst John Dinsdale.
+“Cloud service revenues continue to grow by almost 50% per year, enterprise SaaS revenues are growing by 30%, search/social networking revenues are growing by almost 25%, and eCommerce revenues are growing by over 30%, all of which are helping to drive big increases in spending on public cloud infrastructure,” says Synergy Research Group chief analyst John Dinsdale.

 In terms of market share, ODMs in aggregate account for the largest portion of the public cloud market, with Dell EMC being the leading individual vendor, followed by Cisco, HPE and Huawei.

-Dell EMC also was top of the pile in 2018’s private cloud market, followed by Microsoft, HPE and Cisco.
-The same four vendors led in the non-cloud data centre market, albeit with a different ranking.
+Dell EMC also was top of the pile in 2018's private cloud market, followed by Microsoft, HPE and Cisco.
+The same four vendors led in the non-cloud data center market, albeit with a different ranking.